This page explains how to use the data visualizer and figure windows to view your simulation data.

 Show/hide chart settings: Opens the Visualizer settings described in the next section.

 Get help with graph control options: Available for vector plots only.
-Shows a description of the control options to zoom in/out, rotate, pan, spin, switch between wireframe and solid view, and reset camera.
+Shows a description of the control options to zoom in/out, rotate, pan, spin, switch between wireframe and solid view, and reset the camera.

 Smith chart additional options: